ZainabEid/QuizSystem/README.md

 # Quiz System
+Quiz system is an web application developed for teacher who want to make test for his students.
+The teacher can add much more teachers, he also can add test with multichoice questions and determine which one is the correct answer.
+The teacher also can add students or a student can register himself on the system.
+When a teacher logges in a dashboard is open, but when a student logged in a homepage is open. homepage contains all availabe tests.
+A student can take a test, answer the question and submit the test.
+After submitting, Student can review his answers, correct answers and the grade.
+Student also can print the review page.

-# to test the project:
+# To test the project:
-- clone the repository & install vendor
+1. clone the repository & install vendor
+    - git clone
+    - composer install
+    - composer dumpautoload

-- create database quiz_system_db
+2. create database a mySql database named "quiz_system_db"

-- run migration & run seeders
+3. run migration & run seeders
+    php spark migrate
+    php spark db:seed

-- login using the following creditials:
+4. login using the following credentials:
     - Admin:
         email : 'super_teacher@Quizsystem.com'
         password : 'password'